ineedbots/iw4_bot_warfare/README.md

 	- Use static turrets in maps
 	- Proper use of pred missile
 	- Improve bot revenge system
-	- Have bots do random actions while waiting at an objective
 	- Better bot difficulty management
 	- Setup a bot chatter system